kolosovpetro/IoC-Container/README.md

   - TypeNotFoundException: to be thrown if TConctract is not registered in container
 - Implement logic such that will provide always new instance in Transient, and to keep instance in case if Singleton
 - Remove second generic parameter in Register<T, TK> (instance)
-- Unite all logics under one dictionary <TContract, IService>
+- Unite all logics under one dictionary <TContract, IService> (done)